frontenddogma/css-optimization-basics/manuscript/overview.md

 We are professionals and we aim for quality work.

-As professionals we feel responsible, we hold ourselves accountable, and we set high ethical standards for ourselves.
+As professionals, we feel responsible, we hold ourselves accountable, and we set high ethical standards for ourselves.

 And, as professionals, we lead by example.